 - Maintain rights by using the water, at least once every five years

 Water rights clearly define the specific use of the water.
-The right will indicate the specific source, where the water can be used and how much (rate) of water use.
+The right indicates the specific source, where the water can be used and the rate (how much) of the water you can use.

-The domestic well that supplies your home with water is not available to irrigate more a ½ acre, which is intended to water a lawn and family garden, not any crops grown to sell!
-If you intend to grow irrigated crops including pastures, you need to try to obtain a water right if your property doesn’t have one.
+The domestic well that supplies your home with water is not meant to irrigate more than half an acre.
+It is intended to water a lawn and family garden, not crops grown to sell.
+If you intend to grow irrigated crops, including pastures, you need to obtain a water right if your property doesn’t have one.

-The Oregon Water Resources Department (OWRD) regulates water law, including water rights.
-To find out if a specific property has water rights to surface water, go to the Water Rights section.
-To look up a well log to determine if a property has a well drilled specially for irrigation or to learn about more about a domestic well, go to the Well Construction and Compliance section to look up a well log.
+The Oregon Water Resources Department regulates water law, including water rights.
+To find out if a property has water rights to surface water, go to Water Rights.
+To find out whether a property's well was drilled specially for irrigation or to learn more about a domestic well, go to the Well Construction and Compliance section to look up a well log.

-Applying for new water rights is a possibility depending on where the property is located.
-We suggest contacting your local OWRD Watermaster to find out if applying for a water right seems like a feasible option, if having trouble searching for specific water rights or well logs or if you want to better understand Oregon water law.
+Applying for new water rights is possible depending on where the property is.
+Contact your local OWRD Watermaster to find out if applying for a water right seems like a feasible option, if you're having trouble searching for specific water rights or well logs, or if you want to better understand Oregon water law.